 The EU seeks to preserve Europe's shared cultural heritage and help make it accessible to others, as well as supporting and promoting the arts and creative industries in Europe.

-A young performer at the international music festival in Varna, Bulgaria.
+A violinist at Varna's international music festival, Bulgaria.

-The EU supports the cultural and creative industries through:
+The EU supports the arts and creative industries through: